matter-labs/l2-intro-demo/README.md

 To deploy the contract, just set your wallet's private key in the `.env` file (you'll have to rename it first), and run the command `yarn hardhat deploy-zksync --script deploy-greeter.ts`

+To verify the contract you can use the [zkSync Explorer](https://goerli.explorer.zksync.io/)

 ### 4. Create and deploy an ERC20 contract

-To showcase the compatibility with standards, we'll use the [OpenZeppeling contract wizard](https://wizard.openzeppelin.com/#erc20) to create an ERC20 contract.
+To showcase the compatibility with standard contracts, we'll use the [OpenZeppeling contract wizard](https://wizard.openzeppelin.com/#erc20) to create an ERC20 contract.
 We'll choose an ERC20, Burnable, Pausable.
 We can take the contract and put it in the `contracts` folder as is (check out file [zkToken.sol](./contracts/zkToken.sol)).
 To compile the contract, we just have to run `yarn hardhat compile`.

 ### 5. Create and deploy an ERC721 contract

-To showcase the compatibility with standards, we'll use the [OpenZeppeling contract wizard](https://wizard.openzeppelin.com/#erc20) to create an ERC721 contract.
+To showcase the compatibility with standard contracts, we'll use the [OpenZeppeling contract wizard](https://wizard.openzeppelin.com/#erc20) to create an ERC721 contract.

 ## POAP NFTs